voron00/CoD2rev_Server/README.md

-# cod2rev_server
+# CoD2rev_Server

+## About

-Reverse Engeneering of Call of Duty 2 Server
+This is a reverse-engenerred Call of Duty 2 dedicated server code.
+It fixes several bugs in the original binaries and allows developers to extend server functionality.

-Credits:
+## Credits:

 id Software